vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 > This works when there is NO EXISTING SHARD DATA on the node.
 > The `ingest` and `remote_cluster_client` roles allow monitoring of stack management.

-If you already have shard data on the node, have at least 2 data nodes connected (by default, Elasticsearch will have 2 replicas of shards) and create the following PUT request to Elasticsearch.
+If you already have shard data on the node, have at least 2 data nodes connected (by default, Elasticsearch will have 2 replicas of shards) and send the following PUT request to Elasticsearch.
 ```http
 PUT /_cluster/settings
 {